ChiaraVanni/functional_validation/README.md

 ## Functional validation

-Validation of cluster functionally annotated to Pfam domains
+Validation of clusters that has been functionally annotated to Pfam domains

 #### Scheme of the validation